Covington Succession Attorney

 • Judgment of Possession: Obtaining the court order needed to transfer bank accounts, real property, and other assets to the rightful heirs, as efficiently as possible.

-Types of Successions We Handle in Louisiana
+Types of Successions Charlton Handles in Louisiana

 • Testate Successions: Estates where the decedent left a valid Last Will and Testament that needs to be recognized and administered by the court.